totalspectrum/flexprop/README.md

 ### Multiple assignment

 fastspin also supports assignment of multiple values, and functions which return multiple values.
 This is a feature which has been proposed for Spin2.
-For now only simple assignment (`:=`) of multiple values is permitted, and the variables to be assigned must be enclosed in parentheses.
+For now only simple assignment (`:=`) of multiple values is permitted.
 For example:
 ```
-   (a,b) := (b,a)
+   a,b := b,a
 ```
 exchanges the variables `a` and `b`.